reidarw/MMM-Sbanken/README.md

      * You have to sign up for access via https://utvikler.sbanken.no
      * You have to enable "Beta" in your personal settings
      * Finally, you need to complete the API Beta setup wizard.
+     * From may 2021 you also have to "Grants access to perform operations on APIBeta APIs (aka. developer portal)"

 ## Installation